zazralt/unified-meta-schema/README.md

 **Note:**
 * UMS MAY also use YAML multi-document files with ---.
 Each document contains one or more schemas; processors SHOULD treat all documents in the file as a single model during resolution.
-* Use one document with multiple schemas for tightly coupled models; use ----separated documents for modular/versioned distribution.
+* Use one document with multiple schemas for tightly coupled models; use  --- to separate documents for modular/versioned distribution.

 ---